Please click the link to view the entire Vandalism Response Protocol, including Frequently Asked Questions:

 Electrical appliances must be in compliance with the housing and fire codes of the City of University Heights.
 Each appliance must be UL approved.

 In standard singles and doubles, one refrigerator is permitted.
 In standard triples, two refrigerators are permitted.
 In suites, one refrigerator is permitted per bedroom.
-All refrigerators must be 4.6 cubic feet or smaller.).
+All refrigerators must be 4.6 cubic feet or smaller.)
+Stand-alone freezers are not permitted.

 Prohibited items include toasters, toaster ovens, hot pots, sun lamps, electric skillets and woks, grills (including the George Foreman grill), oil popcorn poppers, space heaters, and air conditioners (unless medically approved).
-Only UL approved, circuit breaker type extension cords and power-strips may be used.
+Only UL approved, circuit breaker type extension cords and power strips may be used.
 Any extension cord without a surge protector is prohibited.
+Lamps with built-in outlets are not approved.

 Candles and Incense